ethereum/consensus-specs/specs/phase1/validator.md

 Next, the validator creates `attestation`, a `FullAttestation` as defined above.

 `attestation.data`, `attestation.aggregation_bits`, and `attestation.signature` are unchanged from Phase 0.
 But safety/validity in signing the message is premised upon calculation of the "custody bit" [TODO].

 ### Attestation Aggregation

 Some validators are selected to locally aggregate attestations with a similar `attestation_data` to their constructed `attestation` for the assigned `slot`.

 Aggregation selection and the core of this duty are largely unchanged from Phase 0.
 Any additional components or changes are noted.

 #### Broadcast aggregate

 Note the timing of when to broadcast aggregates is altered in Phase 1+.

-If the validator is selected to aggregate (`is_aggregator`), then they broadcast their best aggregate as a `SignedAggregateAndProof` to the global aggregate channel (`beacon_aggregate_and_proof`) three-fourths of the way through the `slot`-that is, `SECONDS_PER_SLOT * 3 / 4` seconds after the start of `slot`.
+If the validator is selected to aggregate (`is_aggregator`), then they broadcast their best aggregate as a `SignedAggregateAndProof` to the global aggregate channel (`beacon_aggregate_and_proof`) three-fourths of the way through the `slot` -- that is, `SECONDS_PER_SLOT * 3 / 4` seconds after the start of `slot`.

 ##### `AggregateAndProof`